-4.2.
-Interannual to decadal timescale
+4.2 Interannual to decadal timescale

 While intrinsic or internal atmospheric variability exhibits temporal incoherence, the ocean tends to respond to it with marked persistence of heat content anomalies that potentially feedback to the local atmosphere.
 The level of retroaction of the anomalous extratropical sea surface temperature (SST) upon NAE-WR is however still under debate (Kushnir et al 2002 for a review).
-In any case, it appears to be weak except for specific domains (Nordic Seas) and through specific mechanisms such as the ocean re-emergence (Cassou et al 2007).
+In any case, it appears to be weak except for specific domains (Nordic Seas) and through specific mechanisms such as the ocean reemergence whereby thermal anomalies in the deep winter mixed layer persist at depth through summer and are then re-entrained into the mixed layer in the following winter (Timlin et al. 2002; de Coëtlogon and Frankignoul 2003).
+In dedicated sensitivity model experiments, Cassou et al. (2007) provide evidence that the atmospheric response to the re-emergent SST anomalies in the western part of the Atlantic basin resembles the circulation that created them the previous winter but with reduced amplitude, modestly enhancing the winter-to-winter persistence of the NAO.
+Associated changes in the transient eddies and their interactions with the mean flow contribute to the large-scale export of the local atmospheric forcing by the surface ocean, leading in fine to changes in the occurrence of intrinsic weather regimes.

 Adding to the complexity of local ocean-atmosphere interaction is the existence of remote forcings of the NAE-WR from tropical oceans; the latter influence appears to be more robust from interannual to decadal timescale.

 Several studies have concluded that the NAO variability is closely tied to SST variations in the tropical Atlantic basin.
 We have mentioned that the NAO weather regimes are linked to the North Atlantic SST tripole.
 Despite the latter is consistent with the atmosphere acting as a forcing for the surface ocean (e.g. Deser and Timlin 1997), a series of model experiments have shown that the tropical part of the ocean tripole does feed back to the NAO (e.g. Sutton et al 2001).
 Anomalous interhemispheric SST gradient alters the strength and location of the tropical convection along the ITCZ and thus ultimately modulates the NAE circulation via the excitation of Rossby waves propagating northeastward from the anomalous diabatic heating source (Terray and Cassou 2002).
 In winter, the latter is located over the northern part of South America.
-In Cassou et al (2004), results from the ARPEGE atmospheric global circulation model (AGCM) confirms that the excitation of NAO+ (NAO-) regimes are favoured when the North tropical Atlantic basin is cold (warm) with some asymmetry in the teleconnection (Figure 5).
+In Cassou et al (2004), results from the ARPEGE atmospheric global circulation model (AGCM) confirms that the excitation of NAO+ (NAO-) regimes are favoured when the North tropical Atlantic basin is cold (warm) with some asymmetry in the teleconnection (Figure 4).
+As part of the Atlantic Multidecadal Oscillation variability (e.g. Kerr 2000), the tropical Atlantic basin could be a significant modulator at decadal timescale as detailed for instance in Sutton and Dong (2012).